arackaf/mongo-graphql-starter/README.md

 Each queryable type will also generate a `create<Type>`, `update<Type>` and `delete<Type>` mutation.

 `create<Type>` will create a new object.
-Pass a single `Type` argument with properties for each field on the type, and it will return back the new, created object under the `<type>` key, or at least the pieces thereof which you specify in your mutation.
+Pass a single `<Type>` argument with properties for each field on the type, and it will return back the new, created object under the `<Type>` key, or at least the pieces thereof which you specify in your mutation.

 For example